renatojobal/spotify-keypad-controller/README.md

 # spotify-keypad-controller
 > Forked from https://github.com/vergoh/micropython-spotify-status-display

-MicroPython implementation for ESP32 using a small OLED display to show the "currently playing" information of a Spotify playback device.
-The display, buttons, or the potentiometer can be added as per your preference.
-For intended usability, having the buttons is highly recommended.
+The Spomacropad is a MicroPython implementation for ESP32, featuring a small OLED display to show the "currently playing" information of a Spotify playback device.
+You can customize it by adding a display, buttons, or a potentiometer according to your preference.
+For optimal usability, it is highly recommended to include the buttons.

 ![Product finished](images/product_finished.jpg)